pygame-examples/legacy-code-01-team-merge-mishaps/README.md

 ## Guide to source code:

 ```
 pytmx/  - copied source code of a library pytmx used for loading Tiled files with intention of easier tampering/implementing mising features.
-    project_loader.py  – example if this "tampering"
+    project_loader.py  – example of this "tampering"
 game/  - main directory... not a lot to say here
     assets/  - ...
         levels/  - tiled levels go here